 “It’s important to expedite the process for patients and make our care accessible,” says Christensen.

-The team has a dedicated new patient coordinator, advanced practice providers with extensive experience in caring for patients with indeterminate lung nodules, and a designated clinical workflow to assess patients, administer further diagnostic testing, and route patients to the thoracic oncology team when indicated.
+The team has a new patient scheduler, advanced practice providers with extensive experience in caring for patients with indeterminate lung nodules, and a designated clinical workflow to assess patients, administer further diagnostic testing, and route patients to the thoracic oncology team when indicated.

 It’s important to note that the Lung Nodule Clinic adds an additional level of specialized care for patients with lung nodules.
 Other DCI services such as lung cancer screenings and the Cancer Diagnostic Clinic continue to support patients meeting criteria for a referral into those programs.